 c.
 As much natural vegetation as possible, especially large trees, should be preserved as development occurs.

-13. Archaeological and historic resources should be identified and protected to the greatest extent possible.
+14. Identify and protect archaeological and historic to the greatest extent possible.

-14. Special uses that may be permitted in the rural area should be constrained in size and scale so as to maintain rural character.
+15. For special uses permitted in the rural area, limit their size and scale to maintain rural character.
 The primary purpose of special uses should be to serve the rural area residents of Thurston County.

-15. To the extent possible, future land use designations, or changes to existing land use designations, should take into account the availability of water rights and an adequate water supply as this information becomes available and as directed through the streamflow restoration watershed planning process identified in RCW 90.94.
+16. To the extent possible, consider availability of water rights and an adequate water supply when reviewing future land use designations and changes, as directed through the streamflow restoration watershed planning process identified in RCW 90.94.

-16. The County should maintain open space corridors between urban growth areas and areas of more intensive rural development to prevent sprawl and to preserve wildlife corridors.
-Mechanisms to permanently protect such corridors, such as purchase of development rights, zoning, and critical area regulation should be pursued.
-(See Chapter 9, Environment, Recreation and Open Space for additional policies regarding open space corridors.)
+17. Maintain open space corridors between urban growth areas and areas of more intensive rural development to prevent sprawl and to preserve corridors for habitat protection and wildlife movement through a variety of mechanisms.

-17. The County should discourage incompatible uses adjacent to general aviation public use airports.
-Incompatible land uses may include residential, multi-family, height hazards, uses that attract large concentrations of people, wildlife hazards, and special uses such as schools, hospitals and nursing homes, and explosive/hazardous materials.
-The County should consult with the Washington State Department of Transportation Aviation Division when amending policies or regulations that would affect public airports.
+18. Discourage incompatible uses adjacent to general aviation public use airports.
+Incompatible land uses may include residential, multi-family, height hazards, uses that attract large concentrations of people, and special uses such as schools, day cares, hospitals and nursing homes, and explosive/hazardous materials.

+19. Consult with the Washington State Department of Transportation Aviation Division when amending policies or regulations that would affect public airports.

+20. Develop approaches to forecast domestic and natural resource water demands and respective impacts to groundwater resources through the twenty-year planning period and beyond.

+21. Develop approaches to evaluate water quantities and project types needed for mitigation and offsets of existing and new groundwater withdrawals for domestic and natural resource water use through the twenty-year planning period and beyond.

 OBJECTIVE B: Housing and Residential Densities in Rural Areas - County requirements and programs for housing in rural areas should encourage residential development that is compatible with small scale as well as commercially-significant farming, forestry, aquaculture, open space, outdoor recreation, rural service levels, and generally with the rural character where human use does not overbalance the natural environment.
 Use of innovative techniques in addition to zoning designations provides a variety of densities in rural areas.